annaDostoevskaya/BSoOW1/README.md

 This is my first project.
 This is project of childy.
-I start this is when I was 15 years old, and when I ended this is, I decided teach CS.
+I start this is when I was 15 years old, and when I ended this is, I decided learn CS.
 Thanks this is little project for this.